TeamNewPipe/NewPipe/doc/newpipe-material-roadmap.md

 Current launcher icon structure:

-- The app manifest points `android:icon` and `android:logo` to
+- The app manifest points `android:icon`, `android:logo`, and
-  `@mipmap/ic_launcher`.
-There is no `android:roundIcon` declaration yet, so launchers that prefer round icons currently fall back to the default launcher icon reference.
+  `android:roundIcon` to `@mipmap/ic_launcher`.
+The round icon intentionally reuses the adaptive launcher icon for this first XML/vector-only pass instead of introducing a separate round-icon resource.
 - Android Auto notification metadata also references `@mipmap/ic_launcher`, so any future launcher-icon replacement must be checked for notification-safe silhouette/readability before release.
 - `app/src/main/res/mipmap-anydpi-v26/ic_launcher.xml` is the adaptive icon
   definition used on Android 8.0+.
-It uses `@color/ic_launcher_background` for the adaptive background, `@mipmap/ic_launcher_foreground` for the foreground, and currently reuses that same foreground as the `monochrome` layer for Android themed icons.
+It uses `@color/ic_launcher_background` for the adaptive background, `@drawable/ic_launcher_material_foreground` for the foreground, and `@drawable/ic_launcher_material_monochrome` for Android themed icons.
-- `@color/ic_launcher_background` is defined as `#CD201F`, matching the current
+- `@color/ic_launcher_background` is now defined as `#202124`, replacing the
-  upstream/NewPipe red visual identity rather than a fork-specific neutral or dynamic-friendly Material 3 direction.
+  upstream/NewPipe red background with a neutral Material-friendly dark surface that is not fixed to a green-only fork color.
 - Legacy fallback launcher PNGs are present in `mipmap-mdpi`, `mipmap-hdpi`, `mipmap-xhdpi`, `mipmap-xxhdpi`, and `mipmap-xxxhdpi` as `ic_launcher.png`.
   Foreground PNGs with the same density buckets are present as `ic_launcher_foreground.png` for the adaptive foreground resource.
-- No `ic_launcher_round` resource was found, and no separate vector-only monochrome launcher asset was found.
-The current themed-icon support is therefore structurally present through the adaptive icon `monochrome` element, but it is not yet backed by a purpose-built one-color symbol.
+- No separate `ic_launcher_round` resource was added.
+The adaptive icon is used for both standard and round launcher references for now.
+- Android themed-icon support now uses the dedicated one-color vector `app/src/main/res/drawable/ic_launcher_material_monochrome.xml` instead of reusing the full-color foreground.
 - There is no `drawable-v24` resource directory in the current tree.
-Launcher icon inputs are concentrated in `mipmap-*`, `mipmap-anydpi-v26`, and the launcher background color in `values/colors.xml`.
+Launcher icon XML inputs are concentrated in `drawable`, `mipmap-anydpi-v26`, and the launcher background color in `values/colors.xml`.

 Proposed NewPipe Material icon direction: